EuracBiomedicalResearch/genomic_viewer/assets/genomicviewer-reference-manual.md

 <img src="GV_load_coordinates_menu.png" alt="GV load coordinates allows to choose coordinates from a saved list" width="30%">

-A custom region table list can be dynamically created by the user by either generating a new one in the vase where no list is uploaded, or by modifying a previously uploaded table.
+A custom region table list can be dynamically created by the user by either generating a new one in the case where no list is uploaded, or by modifying a previously uploaded table.
-The **Add** and **Remove** buttons below the selection drop-down meno allow to access these options.
+The **Add** and **Remove** buttons below the selection drop-down menu allow to access these options.
 In particular, to *Add* a new entry to the an existing list or to create a new one after clicking the *Add button* a pop-up window will appear reporting the selected coordinates and allowing the user to assign a name to the region.
 By clicking *Ok* the entry and assigned name will be added to the list.

 <img src="GV_load_coordinates_add.png" alt="GV load coordinates panel for adding new coordinates to list" width="35%">